I spent 4 days on a jungle river safari in Borneo, Malaysia (BEST Borneo travel guide!)

-best borneo travel guide
+borneo travel guide

-As 1 of just 2 impossibly remote places left in the world where you can see a wild orangutan (the other being Borneo’s neighboring island, Sumatra) Borneo is a bucketlist destination.
-It’s Earth’s oldest tropical rainforest– twice as old as the Amazon rainforest– and is a nature lover’s dream!
-Aside from orangutans, I was over the moon at the idea of seeing a Borneo elephant (also called the pygmy elephant), which is a MINI elephant species.
-You read that right- tiny elephants!! 🐘🥹
+As 1 of just 2 impossibly remote places left in the world where you can see a wild orangutan (the other being Borneo’s neighboring island, Sumatra) Borneo is a bucket list destination.
+It’s Earth’s oldest tropical rainforest–twice as old as the Amazon rainforest–and is a nature lover’s dream.
+Aside from orangutans, I was over the moon at the idea of seeing a Borneo elephant (also called the pygmy elephant), which is a mini elephant species.
+You read that right-tiny elephants! 🐘🥹

-BEST Borneo travel guide for 2025!
+BEST Borneo travel guide & itinerary

 What are the Borneo Big 5?
 How likely are you to see all of them?